 For OWA On Exchange Server 2013

 Unlike the previous versions of OWA, 2013 does not give you the option of setting a default address.
-Therefore you can't change any default address in OWA.
+Therefore you can’t change default address book in OWA.
 When you use OWA 2013, My contacts will be shown when you will open the address book.
 Also, it is not possible to set resolution preference with OWA 2013.
 The name resolution preference will always resolve your Contacts folder and then will try to resolve the name in the Global Address List.
+Also If you want to fix Outlook error 0x800ccc13 in windows 10 without data loss.